RayBB/openlibrary-docs/Week-5:-2017-03-28-Community-Call.md

 ## Bernat

 Welcome!
 Bernat is working on a mentorship mobile app.
+Suggests react + less, would like overview of feature/beta branch

 ## David

 Open Book genome project.
 Improving data we have: Using openlibrary-client tool, metatools, librarything
+- Metadata format

+## Neal

+Was originally downloading warc files -- give me all pdfs researcher vm w/ batch of pdfs on them

 ## Brenton